mountaintom/Placeholder/README.md

 [![License](https://img.shields.io/cocoapods/l/TensorFlowServing-InceptionClient.svg?style=flat)](http://cocoapods.org/pods/TensorFlowServing-InceptionClient)
 [![Platform](https://img.shields.io/cocoapods/p/TensorFlowServing-InceptionClient.svg?style=flat)](http://cocoapods.org/pods/TensorFlowServing-InceptionClient)

 A simple example of how to build an iOS client for TensorFlow Serving.
-Hopfully, this will help developers understand how to build clients and be a good starting point for building their own iOS projects.
+I hope this project will help developers understand how to build clients and be a good starting point for building their own iOS projects.

 ## Please Note